 You are entitled to all of your earned compensation as an employee in California.
 Your compensation includes more than just your hourly or salary wages.
 It also includes unused vacation owed to you upon employment termination, commissions, bonuses, overtime work, and certain off-the-clock work.

 California employers must pay you on days designated as regular paydays, at least twice during a calendar month.
 Has your employer not calculated your wages correctly?
 Have you been denied all of the wages you rightly deserve?
 It is important to realize you have a right to see your payroll records upon making a reasonable request to your employer.
 When an employer fails to provide you access to your records, that employer can be fined and subject to a civil action.
 Do you need help collecting unpaid wages from your California employer?
-If so, contact a qualified and experienced wage attorney at Kingsley & Kingsley and get help recovering your earned compensation.
+If so, contact a qualified and experienced wage and hour attorney at Kingsley & Kingsley and get help recovering your earned compensation.

 Payment of wages subsequent to termination